lennonkc/ai-tools-map/test.md

     - API data inaccuracies
     - Reason
       - Cost
         - Unlike the WEB, Font Web is built 100% tightly integrated with a real database and genuine back-end logic.
 However, API services are an additional component, typically developed separately from the main logic, which results in extra costs.
       - Complexity
         - API calling complexity causing most platform will not 1:1 100% provides exact API.
     - Real Cases
       - Netsuite
-        - Unable to fetch data from **Customized Search**can only read it by Suite_Script+API
+        - Unable to fetch data from Customized Searchcan only read it by Suite_Script+API
-          - **Customized Search is** System level search using huge computing resource of Netsuite system.Providing that API will causing high complexity and cost. so NetSuite only provides WEB button to fetch **Customized Search.** Or go with very complex SuiteScript.
       - Amazon Seller Center
         - FBAs details
         - users level order data